KurugoduSushma/HouseHunt-LTVIP2025TMID58668/README.md

 # 🏡 HouseHunt – Find Your Perfect Rental Home

-**HouseHaunt** is a modern full-stack rental property marketplace built with the **MERN stack**.
+**HouseHunt** is a modern full-stack rental property marketplace built with the **MERN stack**.
 It connects property owners with potential tenants, enabling property listing, search, and communication all in one place.

 ---